seqweb/seqweb/docs/quickstart.md

 git clone https://github.com/seqweb/seqwebcode.git
 git clone https://github.com/seqweb/seqweb.git
 ```
 You may clone them anywhere you'd like.
-By default the SeqWeb system will assume they are in subdirectories of the SeqWeb dev home (as though the `git clone` commands were issued there).
+The default SeqWeb config assumes they are in subdirectories of the SeqWeb dev home (as though the `git clone` commands were issued there).

-_However_ **if they are located elsewhere**, you should now edit `seqweb.conf` to reflect this.
+- _However_ **if they are located elsewhere**, you should now edit `seqweb.conf` to reflect this.
-You need not modify anything else in the file, such as for repos or features you aren't using.
+You need not modify anything else in the file, such as entries for repos or features you aren't (yet) using.

 ### 4. Start the SeqWeb CLI

-To verify its availability, just type the minimal command
+To begin you can just type the minimal SeqWeb CLI command

 ```bash
 seqwebdev
 ```
-The CLI should respond sprightly.
+The CLI will ensure that the SeqWeb dev environment is established then respond in a sprightly manner.

 ## Happy SeqWeb Development!